0x1d/rcond/README.md

 # rcond

-A simple daemon and REST API to manage:
+A simple daemon and REST API designed to simplify the management of various system components, including:
-- network connections through NetworkManager's D-Bus interface
+- Network connections: Utilizing NetworkManager's D-Bus interface to dynamically configure and monitor network connections
-- system hostname through the hostname1 service
+- System hostname: Interacting with the hostname1 service to dynamically update the system's hostname
-- authorized SSH keys through the user's authorized_keys file
+- Authorized SSH keys: Directly managing the user's authorized_keys file to securely add, remove, or modify authorized SSH keys

 ## Requirements